wandyezj/wandyezj.github.io/docs/_drafts/safe-script.md

 - making claims needs to be convenient, automatic, and things can be applied later to make more stringent claims.

+- convenient if there were something like: [Quick Check](https://en.wikipedia.org/wiki/QuickCheck) fuzzer built in.

 ## Proposed Syntax

 Declaration